Wind1102/Learn/Theory/devops/docker.md

 ## The writable container layer
 When docker create a container from container image, it add a writable container layer on tob of this stack of immutable layers.

+## Copy on write
+- if a layer uses a file or folder that is avaiable in one of the low-lying layers, then it just uses it.
+A layer wants to modify, a file from a low-lying layer than it first copies this file up to the target layer and then modifies it.

+## Interactive image creation

+-